Rapog/Matrix/README.md

 # Matrix
-Implementation of a library containing descriptions and methods
+Implementation of a library containing descriptions and couple methods for work with matrix